 Three days ago, anthropologists Seth M. Holmes, Fabian Fernandez, and Levi Vonk returned to UC Berkeley after meeting the migrant caravan in Tijuana.
 During their time with the caravan, they volunteered at a street clinic, donated a vanload of supplies, supported a legal aid organization correcting misinformation, and took photographs of what they witnessed.
 Read part two—including how you can help—here.

 When we arrived in Tijuana, over 6000 Central Americans had already set up camp in the city center.
 They had traveled over 2000 miles, crossing mountains and deserts to escape poverty, political violence, and environmental destruction in their home countries.
-Much of these problems had origins and inputs in the US.
+Many of these problems had origins and inputs in the US.